apache/spark/docs/configuration.md

   <td>0.6</td>
   <td>
     Fraction of Java heap to use for Spark's memory cache, after accounting for <code>spark.system.reservedMemorySize</code>.
-    The effective size should not be larger than the "old"generation of objects in the JVM.
+    The effective size should not be larger than the "old" generation of objects in the JVM.
   </td>
 </tr>
 <tr>